-The exhibition in Florence, Verrocchio Maestro di Leonardo, currently on view at Palazzo Strozzi, which will move in a slightly different iteration to the National Gallery of Art in the fall, is the first monographic exhibition of this (once) overlooked master.
+A 2019 exhibition that traveled from Florence's Palazzo Strozzi to the National Gallery of Art in Washington, D.C. was the first monographic exhibition of this (once) overlooked master.

 Contrary to the stereotype of teachers whose artistic skills were unremarkable and lacked innovation, Verrocchio is known for bringing about significant changes.
 In fact, he was, first and foremost, a great observer of nature.
 Up until the mid-1800s, artists had been striving to have art imitate nature in the closest possible manner. “[With Verrocchio,] nature is perfectly imitated, and he is the first artist who allows art to go beyond nature,” Caglioti explained.
 He also refined the imagery surrounding the Madonna with Child, and equaled the Flemish masters in the rendering of highlights, shadows, and translucent surfaces, such as jewels.